BoncsiBalazs/boncsibalazs.github.io/aboutme.md

 - sensory data analysis
 - new product development
 - eye-tracking
+- virtual reality

 ### Short bio

-Dr. Attila Gere is s sensory scientist received his Ph.D. in Sensory Analysis form Szent István University, Hungary in 2016.
-He started his career at Corvinus University of Budapest in 2015 and has been working as a lecturer at Szent István University since 2017 and as a postdoctoral research fellow at Hungarian Academy of Sciences since 2018.
-He has been publishing research articles since 2014 and working in the Sensory Laboratory of SZIU.
-Attila currently lives in Budapest with his family, he enjoys hiking and reading.
+Dr. Attila Gere is a food sensory scientist.
+His research focuses mainly on consumer sensory analysis including but not limited to novel (e.g., insect-based) food product and sensory/sensometric method developments.
+He has a strong focus on novel technologies, such as eye-tracking, face reading, virtual/mixed reality, and emotional responses to food products.
+These technologies help to solve problems related to sustainability in the food sector, therefore contributing to SDG #2.
+He is a member of a vivid international community of food scientists and is always open to new challenges.
+Attila currently lives in Budapest with his family and actively practices fatherhood.